 Unique Mexican Deserts!

 I have honestly no idea what this is called but there's a shop selling them at Loreto Mission San Javier up in the mountains.
 It's a frozen dessert made from mango with chimoy on top.
 It's not sweet like ice cream but tastes like you are eating a frozen mango with that kick of tartness from the chimoy.
-There's tons of places where you're going to find unique treats like this so try something new.
+There are tons of places where you're going to find unique treats like this so try something new.
 This was only about a dollar and change so ultimately if I did like it then there's nothing to lose.

 So this almost falls in the same category as above, but Paletas are much more common.
 These Mexican popsicles come in a literal rainbow of flavors.
 From chocolate, vanilla, and strawberry to more unique flavors like this cactus flavored one.
 Like I mentioned above - try something new and unique.
 This is ultimately why you are coming here right?
 To get stuff you can't get back home.